5ketcher/openvpt-standard/docs/VPAT-Minor-Explainer.md

 ## 8. “Signal weighting” vs “truth scoring”

-VPAT Minor is **not** a mechanism to label content as “true/false”.
+OpenVPT Minor is **not** a mechanism to label content as “true/false”.
 Instead, it supports **signal weighting**:

 > “This interaction comes from a minor‑eligible account with a certain assurance.”